spaceitup/checkout-android/README.rst

 3 - Show Payment Page
 ---------------------

-The Android SDK provides a class called PaymentUI which is used to initialise and launch the Payment Page.
+The Android SDK provides a class called PaymentUI which is used to initialize and launch the Payment Page.

-Code sample how to initialise and display the Payment Page:
+Code sample how to initialize and display the Payment Page:

 .. code-block:: java